qt/qtbase/cmake/README.md

     cmake --install .
 ```

+The mapping of configure options to CMake arguments is described [here](configure-cmake-mapping.md).

 You need one build directory per Qt module.
 The build directory can be a sub-directory inside the
 module ``qtbase/build`` or an independent directory ``qtbase_build``.
 The installation prefix is
 chosen when running cmake by passing ``-DCMAKE_INSTALL_PREFIX``.
 To build more than one Qt module,